 Standard entry requirements

-Each degree programme has specific grades that you must achieve to be considered for a place.
-We normally express these as a range of grades, for example AAAA - ABBB for Scottish Highers, or AAA - ABB for A Levels.
+Each degree has specific grades that you must achieve to be considered for a place.

 We call these required grades our standard entry requirements.
 Unless you are a widening access student who is eligible for a Plus flag, you will be asked to meet at least the single set of grades or the lower grade level requirements in order to be considered for a place on the relevant degree programme.

 Minimum entry requirements

-Each degree programme also has a minimum entry requirement.
-We normally express this as a single set of grades regardless of qualification type, for example:
+Each degree also has a minimum entry requirement.
+Minimum entry requirements are always expressed as a single set of grades regardless of qualification type, for example:

-If you are a widening access student who is eligible for a Plus flag, you will be guaranteed a place as long as you meet – or are predicted to meet – your programme’s minimum entry requirements, including specific grades in any required subjects.
+If you are eligible for a widening access offer, you may be considered at your degree’s minimum entry requirements, including specific grades in any required subjects.

-For many programmes we will expect you to have achieved your grades in specific subjects.
+For many degrees, we will expect you to have achieved your grades in specific subjects.